rustiri/PyBer_Analysis/README.md

 # PyBer Ride Sharing Analysis

 ## Overview of Project
-Create visualization of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods (i.e.: Urban, Suburban, Rural) with the following tasks to complete.
+Analyze all the rideshare data from Jan to early May of 2019 and create compelling visualization for the CEO to visualize and to help improve access to ride-sharing services as well as to determine affordability for underserved neighborhoods (i.e.: Urban, Suburban, Rural) with the following tasks to complete.

 1. Calculate the total rides for each city type
 2. Calculate the total drivers for each city type